Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Minimally Invasive Gynecology Surgery Rotation-West Los Angeles

 Chief residents enjoy an 8-week minimally invasive surgical (MIS) rotation at the Kaiser Permanente West Los Angeles Medical Center (WLA).
 The WLA Medical Center is a designated Minimally Invasive Gynecology Surgical (MIGS) Center with 95% of all gynecologic surgeries performed there deemed minimally invasive.
 As the sole resident, the PGY4 is the primary assist on most major surgeries and is responsible for perioperative care.
-The resident first assists with generalists who have a special interest in MIS surgery, a gynecologic oncologist, two fellowship trained Female Pelvic Medicine/Reconstructive Surgeons and two MIS trained OBGYNs on staff.
+The resident first assists with generalists who have a special interest in MIS surgery, a gynecologic oncologist, two fellowship trained Female Pelvic Medicine/Reconstructive Surgeons an MIS trained OBGYN on staff.
 While at WLA, they work with an entirely different patient population with particular social determinants of health.
 The PGY4 takes L&D call once a week, affording them an opportunity to see how a different medical center runs their L&D suite.

-Chief Labor and Delivery Rotation
+Chief Resident on Labor and Delivery Service

 The PGY4 resident on labor and delivery is responsible for the management of the in-patient obstetrical service.
 This includes normal and complicated laboring patients, antepartum patients, high-risk maternal fetal medicine patients and postpartum patients.
 Under the guidance of the maternal fetal medicine attendings, the chief resident is charged with organizing and undertaking any diagnostic, treatment and delivery procedures needed by hospitalized antenatal MFM patients.
 The PGY4 works closely with the obstetrician and the certified nurse midwife on call, to manage the care of all patients that are presenting to L&D triage, are laboring, or are on the postpartum floor.
 The chief resident is responsible for the PGY2, PGY1 and medical student on their day team as well as the PGY3, PGY2 and PGY1 on their night team.
 They must be aware of all care rendered, assure appropriate understanding of the care plan and procedures by their junior residents, personally care for the most acutely ill patients, manage all complications and assure the general flow of the Labor and Delivery and Postpartum Floor.

-Chief Gynecologic Oncology Service
+Chief Resident on Gynecologic Oncology Service

 The PGY4 on the gynecologic oncology service works closely with the gynecologic oncology attendings, the gynecologic oncology fellow, the PGY2 and the medical student sub-intern on the team in order to provide care to all the patients in-house, be it post-operative or admitted for further oncologic care.
 The PGY4 has opportunities to assist with major gynecologic oncology surgeries with the fellow or with the gynecologic oncology attending.
 They round with the team and are charged with assuring a good understanding of the plan of care with their PGY2 resident.
 The PGY4 coordinates the day-to-day clinical activities of the service, assists with new consultations and provides postoperative care for returning patients.
 They are also involved with care for patients receiving radiation and chemotherapy.
 The PGY4 is responsible for coordinating and conducting the weekly “tumor board” that reviews surgical pathology and recommended next steps in treatment for their oncologic patients.